 Known as a retirement goldmine, Larnaca is where any EU-citizen, non-EU citizen, and Cypriot tax resident will want to retire, as it offers incredible healthcare facilities, and low-income tax rates.
 It also offers duty free importation, which would easily enable you to ship your favorite car over to the Republic.

 Located right on the coast of the Mediterranean, Paphos offers its residents incredible views, day or night.
-It boasts timeless architecture and contemporary infrastructure which helps in finding attractive real estate properties, and is also incredibly safe to live in.
+It boasts timeless architecture and contemporary infrastructure which helps in finding attractive real estate properties, and is also and incredibly safe place to live in Cyprus.

 Life in the Republic is pleasantly beautiful and easy going, where you will seldom have a dull moment.
 Whether you’re considering acquiring a permanent residence permit in the Republic, or are simply planning a vacation there, you will always feel at ease, especially with the large expat community and friendly locals.
 However, like with any other nation, living in Cyprus has its pros and cons.